albigi/Ready19-RockTheBot/docs/README.md

       LetsEncrypt can be used in combination with a Kubernetes service named **cert-manager** in order to dynamically generate SSL certificates for the reverse proxy endpoints.

    1. Start installing **cert-manager** in a dedicated Kubernetes namespace.<br/>
-   Run the batch file `install-cert-manager.bat` located in the main solution directory, specifically in the **Ready19-RockTheBot > yaml** folder.<br/>
+   Run the powershell file `install-cert-manager.ps1` located in the main solution directory, specifically in the **Ready19-RockTheBot > yaml** folder.<br/>
-   The batch file executes these commands:
+   The script executes these commands:

       ~~~
       kubectl create namespace cert-manager